mahdimay/table-js-library/README.md

 ```
 <script src="table.js"></script>
 ```
-### AND YOU ARE DONE!
+### AND CONGRATULATIONS YOU ARE DONE!
 If you need to see the example please check sample.html file in this repository.